lucapette/web/main/content/writing/my-engineering-management-values.md

 I've always thought that my "leadership style" is nothing special:

-- **Trust** the people
+- **Trust** the people.
-- Treat them with respect
+- Treat them with respect.
-- Convince them to do something instead of telling them what to do
+- Convince them to do something instead of telling them what to do.
-- Let them make mistakes
+- Let them make mistakes.
 - Make sure they understand your no-go (I'll provide examples of this in [lead by example](#lead-by-example)).

 The average manager out there must be very bad if doing what I've just listed is enough to be a good one.
 Often "the best I had".

-The sad thought is that it felt very easy to be better than the average.
+The sad thought is that it felt easy to be better than the average.

 With that out of the way, let's dive in.